JOIN THE LCW

 Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006

-Section 2(b) [Specifies the definition of critical wildlife habitat]; Section 4(2)(d) [Forest rights in critical wildlife areas can be modified under this section provided there is a resettlement package]; Section 4(2)(f) [this section mandates that no resettlement shall take place until facilities and land allocation at the resettlement location are complete as per the promised package]
+Section 2(b) [Critical wildlife habitat includes national parks and wildlife sanctuaries.]
+Section 4(2)(d) [Forest rights in critical wildlife areas can be modified or resettled.
+However, no FRA holders can be resettled unless certain conditions are met, including the competition of the recognition process of FRA claims.]
+Section 4(2)(f) [This provision mandates that no resettlement shall take place until facilities and land allocation at the resettlement location are complete as per the promised package] Section 4(5) [Forest-dwelling tribes may not be removed from occupied forestland before registration and verification process is complete]

 Wild Life (Protection) Act, 1972